n7tae/mrefd/README.md

 ```

 This a a dashboard based on the `go` programming language.
 If you don't have it, you will need to install it first.
 Follow the instructions on that repo for getting your dashboard up and running.

+### An aternative dashboard is also available

+Also include in this repo is a simple php-based dashboard that's easy to install any use.
+This dashboard is the `php-dash` directory and contains a `README.md` file explaining how to configure and install it.
+There is an example of setting up a simple web server included in the readme.

 ## Updating mrefd